mholt/phpile/schema.md

 **UNDER REVIEW: Restrict to just alphanumerics? (except for file suffix which can have dots and underscores, etc...)**

-Given a string as a key, for example, "John Doe", how do you get the node's file path?
+Given a string as a key, for example "John Doe", how do you get the node's file path?
 Each of the following conventions should be followed:

 - Trim whitespace